ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 ```

 The first stop will stop the motor as part of the normal operation and the 2nd and 3rd command will have no effect.
 If the motor enters an error state during a move, the first stop will have no effect and the 2nd and 3rd command will stop it.
 The first command is necessary since the 2nd and 3rd commands will not cause it to stop under normal operation.

+## I've booted up a McLennan and can't get it moving
+Try using the macros for an axis other than 1 (2 or 3) in the ibex GUI.
+The axis to be driven by the buttons on the front panel are set by a position dial inside the driver, so these might not work with the motor you need to control.